ancap-ch/from-en/nl/Universally Preferable Behaviour/p01_ch07_init.md

 This difference can be understood through a further analysis of *initiation*.

 If you get cancer, you may ask a surgeon to operate on you.
 The reason that the surgeon’s “stab” is not immoral is that the cancer “initiated” an attack upon your life and health.
-The surgeon is acting as a “surrogate self-defence agent,” just like a man who shoots a mugger who is attacking you.
+The surgeon is acting as a “surrogate self-defence agent”, just like a man who shoots a mugger who is attacking you.
 You have also given your consent to the surgeon, and bound his behaviour by a specific contract.

 The mugger who stabs you, however, is initiating an attack upon your life and health, which is why his attack is the moral *opposite* of the surgeon’s efforts.